saezlab/dorothea/README.md

 Typcially, DoRothEA is coupled with the statistical method [VIPER](https://www.bioconductor.org/packages/release/bioc/html/viper.html) as it incorporates the mode of regulation of each TF-target interaction.
 However, VIPER can be replaced by any other statistical method that aims to analyse gene sets, e.g. GSEA.

-### Usage of DoRothEA for commercial purpose
-DoRothEA as it stands is intended only for academic use as in contains resources whose licenses don't permit commerical use.
-Howevever, we developed a non-academic version of DoRothEA by removing the critically resources (namely KEGG and TRED from the curated databases).
-You find the non-academic package with the regulons [here](https://github.com/saezlab/dorothea/tree/non-academic)

 ## Installation